 Located outside the main archaeological site, the Asclepion was a healing center dedicated to the god Asclepius.
 It consists of various structures, including a theater, thermal baths, and treatment rooms.

-In the nearby town of Bergama, the Pergamon Museum houses a collection of artifacts excavated from the ancient city, including the Pergamon Altar frieze.
+In the nearby modern town of Bergama, the Pergamon Museum houses a collection of artifacts excavated from the ancient city, including the great Altar of Pergamon frieze.
 It is worth visiting to gain a deeper understanding of Pergamon’s history and see the original artifacts.

 Exploring these sights will offer a glimpse into the grandeur and cultural significance of Pergamon in its prime.